hamdouni/gotwitch/README.md

 The available commands are :

+- #speak to turn on/off text to speech
 - #clap to play the sound of a clapping crowd (embeded sound)
 - #bell to ring a bell (embeded sound)